Themefic-Team/ultimate-addons-for-contact-form-7/readme.txt

 ### Privacy Policy

-Ultimate Addons for Contact Form 7 uses [Appsero](https://appsero.com/) SDK to collect some telemetry data.
+Addons for Contact Form 7 uses [Appsero](https://appsero.com/) SDK to collect some telemetry data.
 Appsero SDK does not gather any data by default.
 The SDK only starts gathering basic telemetry data when a user allows it via the admin notice.
 Appsero SDK DOES NOT IMMEDIATELY start gathering data, without confirmation from users in any case.
 We use this data to troubleshoot problems faster, make product improvements & ensure a great user experience for all our users.

 How can I report security bugs?
 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team helps validate, triage, and handle any security vulnerabilities.
 [Report a security vulnerability](https://patchstack.com/database/vdp/ultimate-addons-for-contact-form-7/).